smileidentity/react-native-expo/README.md

 initialize(true, true, config, 'YOUR_API_KEY');
 ```

-## 3. Document Verification
+## 3. Products

-The SDK currently supports Document Verification with a simple, integrated component approach.
+The SDK supports all [Smile ID products](https://docs.usesmileid.com/integration-options/mobile/products) with a simple,
+integrated component approach.**This implementation works the same way for both Expo projects and bare React Native
+projects.**

 ### Configuration Setup